HabitatMap/HabitatMap/pages/airbeam/buy-it-now.md

         Payment Methods
       </h2>
       <p class="p--body">
-        HabitatMap accepts credit card payments through PayPal.
-You do not need a PayPal account to checkout using PayPal.
-If you prefer to make payment via check or wire transfer, please email us at info@habitatmap.org with your shipping address and the number of AirBeams you would like to purchase.
+        HabitatMap accepts Mastercard, Visa, and Discover credit card payments.
+Payment can also be made via PayPal, Venmo, and Google Pay.
+If you prefer to make payment via check or wire transfer, please email us at <a href="mailto:info@habitatmap.org">info@habitatmap.org</a> with your shipping address and the number of AirBeams you would like to purchase.
 Note that we do not accept purchase orders.
       </p>
     </div>
     <div class="shop-airbeam-information__item">